Internet Reconsiders Marcus Smart's Contract In Light Of Terry Rozier's

 So have the Celtics secured a better deal with Smart than the Hornets have with Rozier?
 NBA Twitter seems to believe Smart’s contract compares favorably with Rozier’s.

 Rozier joined the Hornets from the Celtics in 2019 in a sign-and-trade.
-Although some Celtics fans have lamented his departure, MassLive.com’s John Karalis believes Rozier wouldn’t have blossomed into a leading point point, and enjoyed a career year in 2020-21, guard had he stayed in Boston.
+Although some Celtics fans have lamented his departure, Celtics writer John Karalis believes Rozier wouldn’t have blossomed into a leading point guard, and enjoyed a career year in 2020-21, guard had he stayed in Boston.

 “For Boston, it’s Smart,” Karalis responded in a Tweet to a question of whether the Celtics are better off with Rozier or Smart.
 “Rozier was never going to get the opportunity he got in Charlotte alongside (Jayson) Tatum & (Jaylen) Brown.
 Part of Rozier’s success is the freedom to play.
 So Rozier in Boston would be different than Rozier in Charlotte, even if he started.”